-Department of Computer Science and Information | Figure 12.3 SIP Registration, Call Setup, and Termination
+Fig.12.3 SIP Registration, Call Information Engineering Setup, and Termination

 - Step 9.
 When the called user picks up the handset, the SIP UAS sends the final 200 OK response to the SIP UAC. - The OK message includes the SDP that describes the RTP information of the SIP UAS, such as the IP address and the transport port used by the SIP UAS. - Step 10.
-Upon receipt of the OK response, the SIP UAC sends the ACK request to acknowledge the SIP UAS
+Upon receipt of the OK response, the SIP UAC sends the ACK request to acknowledge the SIP UAS.

-Department of Computer Science and Information | Figure 12.3 SIP Registration, Call Setup, and Termination
+Fig.12.3 SIP Registration, Call Information Engineering Setup, and Termination

 - At this point, the conversation starts. - The SIP UAS sends the RTP packets to the SIP UAC according to the parameters described in the SDP of the INVITE message. - The SIP UAC sends the RTP packets to the SIP UAS according to the parameters described in the SDP of the final OK message. - Assume that the SIP UAC terminates the session after the conversation.
 The following steps in Figure 12.3 are executed: - Step 11.
 The SIP UAC sends the BYE request to the SIP UAS through the proxy server. - Step 12.
-The SIP UAS responds with the OK message to confirm the request, and the session is terminated.
+The SIP UAS responds with the OK message to confirm the request, and the session terminated.

-SIP-based GPRS Push Mechanism
+12.2 SIP-based GPRS Push (Propuler Science and Information Engineering Mechanism

-- Based on the SIP protocol described in Section 12.1, we elaborate on a push mechanism for GPRS. - Figure 12.4 illustrates the SIP-based push architecture. - The GPRS network is shown in Figure 12.4 (A). - In several commercial GPRS implementations, an MS is dynamically assigned a private IP address. - Therefore, a Network Address Translator (NAT) (Figure 12.4 (14)) is required to translate the IP addresses of the packets delivered between the public address realm (the external data network) and the private address realm (the GPRS network).
+- Based on the SIP protocol described in Section 12.1, we elaborate on a push mechanism for GPRS. - Figure 12.4 illustrates the SIP-based push architecture. - The GPRS network is shown in Figure 12.4 (A). - In several commercial GPRS implementations, an MS is dynamically assigned a private IP address.

-Fig.12.4 GPRS, iSMS and SIP-based Push Architecture
+Fig.12.4 GPRS, iSMS and SIP- gill Information Engineering based Push Architecture